reactivesw/keep-customer-server/README.md

 ### 2.1 install jdk 1.8

 ### 2.2 install postgresql
+download [postgresql 9.6](https://www.postgresql.org/) and install it, set the password to `root`,

+#### 2.2.1 connect to postgres database
+run following command in terminal to config psql:
+`export PATH=/Library/PostgreSQL/9.6/bin:$PATH`

+use `psql` to connect postgres database by following command:
+`psql -U postgres -h 127.0.0.1 -p 5432` and input password

+#### 2.2.2 create database
-install postgresql 9.6 and set user and password to be `root`, create a new database name `reactivesw`.
+use command `create dataabase reactivesw` to create a new database name `reactivesw`.

-ps: user name, password and database name can be changed to other words, but you need to change the config on `application.yaml`.
+ps: database password `root` and database name `reactivesw` can be changed to other words, but you need to change the config on `application.yaml`.

 ### 2.3 build